dgtlmoon/westpac_pdf/README.md

 The other code is the Drupal module I use on my private website and blog https://dgtlmoon.com

+_Note:_ You will need to install the `pdftotext` command-line util, `apt-get install poppler-utils`

+`pdftotext` does most of the hard work.

 ### Running the script by hand not as a Drupal module

 You can also run this from commandline without Drupal